dillonhafer/React-MineSweeper/README.md

 # MineSweeper

-This is a MineSweeper Game.
+This is a MineSweeper Game with emojis.

 ![MineSweeper](/assets/minesweeper.png "MineSweeper")